 Next, was to decide on a new set of hard drives.
 My last RAID had 4TB hard drives and was getting full.
 Since a local backup is my first line of defense, I wanted a larger capacity hard drives with an excellent warranty.
 Drives fail, especially when they’re running 24/7.
 And, for the record, I’ve replaced a number of failed drives within that warranty period with no manufacturer problems.
 My final decision was based on Tom’s Hardware review of the Seagate Ironwolf Pro Hard Drives with a 5-year warranty.
 The review was of the 12TB drive, but included positive commentary on 6, 10 and 12TB drives as well.
 I trust Tom’s advice.
 These drives are not a cheap solution, they’re a reliable one.
 That’s the most important consideration.

 Now, with 4-Seagate 10TB Ironwolf Pro drives in my new Synology NAS, I have sufficient space to backup of my large library of photos on my Tower, and the 4 other Macs in the house without having to worry about space issues for years to come.

 Struggling to find a backup solution for your growing photo library?
-Consider upgrading to a NAS and, if you need installation or setup help, contact us here at Lightroom Guy for an estimate.
+Consider upgrading to a NAS (or a RAID) and, if you need installation or setup help, contact us here at Lightroom Guy for an estimate.

 Note: We receive a commission when you make a purchase through one of our Lightroom Guy links.
 It won’t cost you more and it helps support Lightroom Guy.